preqon/comp5328-machine-learning/causal inference.md

 > for three disjoint sets of variables $\mathbf{X, Y, S}$ the set $\mathbf{X}$ is d-separated from $\mathbf{Y}$, conditional on $\mathbf{S}$ iff all paths between any member of $\mathbf{X}$ and any member of $\mathbf{Y}$ are blocked by $\mathbf{S}$.

+**path:** 'path', in the global condition is used to mean any connection, regardless of direction in the causal graph.

 > a path $q$ is blocked by $\mathbf{S}$ if
 > 1. $q$ contains a chain $i \to m \to j$ or a fork $i \leftarrow m \to j$ where $m$ is in $\mathbf{S}$
 > 2. $q$ contains a collider $i \to m \leftarrow j$ such that $m$ is **not** in $\mathbf{S}$, and **no descendant** of $m$ is in $\mathbf{S}$

+note for the path to be blocked, $S$ just needs to satisfy one of the above two conditions.

 We use this notation to say $\mathbf{S}$ d-separates $\mathbf{X}$ and $\mathbf{Y}$.
 $$ (\mathbf{X} \perp\!\!\!\perp \mathbf{Y} | \mathbf{S}) $$